bfv/docker4oe/pas-application/https-loadbalanced/README.md

 Since we're orchestrating multiple container we use `Docker Compose` to tie them all together.

 ## flow
 First we need to replace all the ${mydomain} and ${mydomainemail} placeholders with you actual domain/email.
 Note: the email address should belong to the domain.
+Herefore there's `replace.sh`, edit this file to set DOMAIN and EMAILADDRESS to their correct values.
+Run `replace.sh`.
 Next we setup Apache and Certbot.
-Certbot is the letsencrypt container to make obtaining a certificate easy. run `init-letsencrypt.sh`.
+Certbot is the letsencrypt container to make obtaining a certificate easy.
+Run `init-letsencrypt.sh`.
 What this does is creating a temp certificate to make sure that Apache will be able to start (with SSL settings enabled).
 After that the certbot requests the certificates.

 ## load balancing three PAS instances
-The `data/apache/pas/pas.conf` file reflect what is necessary to devide the load over 3 PAS instances and do a healthcheck every 5 seconds.
+The `data/apache/pas/pas.conf` file reflects what is necessary to devide the load over 3 PAS instances and do a healthcheck every 5 seconds.

 ## result
 To start everything you just do a `docker-compose up` in a dos/bash cli.